streamingfast/substreams/docs/developers-guide/cookbook/advanced-params.md

 }
 ```

-You can even pass a vector of addreses to track multiple specific whales in our example:
+You can even pass a vector of addresses to track multiple specific whales in our example:

 ```rust
 #[derive(Debug, Deserialize)]